Antszkol/quadruped-robot-ros2/README.md

     Current Feedback: Real-time monitoring via register 0x45 for load estimation and admittance control planning.

 **UPDATES**

+    **Admittance regulation**

     Admittance regulation described with the formula below:

     $$F_{ext} = M\ddot{x} + D\dot{x} + Kx$$

+    Was implemented in the code, aiming to make the robot react to uneven enviroment by adjusting leg trajectories to keep body on a constant height.